The United States uses a mix of energy sources

 Fossil fuels have dominated the U.S. energy mix for more than 100 years, but the mix has changed over time.

-Natural gas production reached a record high of 34.9 quads in 2019, following record high production in 2018 and in 2017.
-U.S. dry natural gas production has exceeded U.S. natural gas consumption since 2017, which had not occurred since 1966.
+Natural gas production (dry gas) reached a record high of 34.15 trillion cubic feet (Tcf) or 93.57 billion cubic feet per day (Bcf/day) in 2021.
+Natural gas consumption in 2021 was about 82.97 Bcf/day, equal to 31.34 quads and about 32% of total U.S. energy consumption.
+U.S. annual dry natural gas production has exceeded U.S. annual natural gas consumption in both volume and heat content since 2017.
 More efficient drilling and production techniques have resulted in increases in natural gas production from shale and tight geologic formations.
-The increase in production contributed to a decline in natural gas prices, which in turn has contributed to increases in natural gas use by the electric power and industrial sectors.
+The production increases generally contributed to a decline in natural gas prices through 2020, which in turn contributed to increases in natural gas use by the electric power and industrial sectors.

-Natural gas plant liquids (NGPL) are extracted from natural gas before the natural gas is put into pipelines for transmission to consumers.
-NGPL production has increased alongside increases in natural gas production and reached a record high of 6.3 quads in 2019.
+Natural gas plant liquids (NGPLs) are extracted from natural gas before the natural gas is put into pipelines for transmission to consumers.
+Annual NGPLs production has generally increased since 2005, coinciding with increases in natural gas production, and reached a record high of nearly 5.40 million barrels per day in 2021.
+NGPLs are the largest source of U.S. hydrocarbon gas liquids (HGLs) production.
+Annual increases in HGLs production since 2008 have contributed to lower HGLs prices and to increased U.S. HGLs consumption (and exports).

-Nuclear energy production in commercial nuclear power plants in the United States began in 1957 and grew each year through 1990 and generally leveled off after 2000.
-Even though there were fewer operating nuclear reactors than in 2000, the amount of nuclear energy production in 2019 was the highest on record at 8.46 quads, mainly because of a combination of increased capacity from power plant upgrades and shorter refueling and maintenance cycles.
+Nuclear energy production in commercial nuclear power plants in the United States began in 1957, grew each year through 1990, and generally leveled off after 2000.
+Even though there were fewer operating nuclear reactors in 2021 than in 2000, the amount of nuclear energy production in 2021 was about 778 billion kilowatthours (kWh), equal to about 8.13 quads.
+A combination of increased electric generation capacity upgrades and shorter refueling and maintenance cycles at nuclear power plants have helped to compensate for reductions in the numbers of nuclear reactors and to maintain a relatively consistent level of annual U.S. nuclear electricity generation for the past 20 years.

-Renewable energy production and consumption both reached record highs of about 11.6 and 11.5 quads, respectively, in 2019, driven mainly by record high production from solar and wind energy.
-Hydroelectric power production in 2019 was about 12% lower than the 50-year average because of lower precipitation levels, mainly in the western United States.
-Total biomass production and consumption were down slightly from 2018, the year that had the largest amount of biomass production and use since at least 1950.
-Geothermal energy consumption in 2019 was about 2% lower than the record high in 2014.
+Renewable energy production and consumption both reached record highs of about 12.32 and 12.16 quads, respectively, in 2021, driven mainly by record-high solar and wind energy production.
+Hydroelectric power production in 2021 was about 9% lower than in 2020 and about 19% lower than the 50-year average.
+Total biomass production and consumption in 2021 were both higher than in 2020, but lower than the record highs in 2018.
+Geothermal energy use in 2021 was about 1.5% higher than in 2020, but lower than the record high in 2014.

 1Utility-scale electricity generation includes generation from power plants with at least one megawatt of electric generation capacity.
-The industrial and commercial sectors produced about 4% of utility-scale electricity generation in 2019.
-There are estimates for distributed (small-scale) solar electricity generation in Table 10.6.
+The industrial and commercial sectors produced about 4% of utility-scale electricity generation in 2020.
+There are estimates for distributed (small-scale) solar electricity generation in Monthly Energy Review Table 10.6.
 A small amount of electricity is imported from and exported to Canada and Mexico.